 State to reopen gate at Ka‘ena State Park parking lot

-The entrance gates to the west side parking areas at Kaena Point State Park on Oahu will reopen this weekend after being closed for more than a year due to the COVID-19 pandemic, officials announced today.
+The entrance gates to the west side parking areas at Kaena Point State Park Opens in a new tab on Oahu will reopen this weekend after being closed for more than a year due to the COVID-19 Opens in a new tabpandemic Opens in a new tab, officials announced today.

 The closure was necessary, said the state Department of Land and Natural Resources, due to emergency orders aimed at limiting group sizes and ensuring social distancing.